Vonger/vocore2/README.md

 # Welcome

 This feed enable using MTK/Ralink official wifi driver for the latest linux kernel 4.14/openwrt.
 It should be much stable than current mt76 driver.
-I patch it for my production VoCore2.
+I patch it for my production VoCore2, but the package should be able to port to other MT76x8 based platform too.

 Feel free to submit patch and bug or email me at support@vocore.io

-This patch is only for study/personal usage, and only for VoCore2, it might burn your house, launch nuke, kill a baby... use it carefully and risk is on you.

 For detailed tutorial, please check vonger.cn, Beginner Tutorial.
+If you are new to VoCore2, please follow the steps exactly to avoid any mysterious issue :)

 # How to compile it